25abdullah/StemProjects/README.md

 # StemProjects
 This readme outlines the Autodesk Inventor (CAD) and Python Projects that I have complied.
-Starting with the Python Projects:
+Starting with the Cad Projects:

+1.)
+Truck- Based on the Freightliner FL86 cab which was a flat-nose truck.

+2.)
+B2bomber- Based on the B2 stealth bomber, a United States military plane.

+3.)
+Chair- A model of a simple chair, my first Inventor Project.

+4.)
+F1- Based on the 90s era Ferrari F1 cars.

+5.)
+Mustang- Based on a 2007 Ford Mustang GT, convertible edition.

+6.)
+Pencil holder- Based on a pencil holder to hold stationary utensils.

+7.)
+Sr71- Based on a United States reconnaissance plane, the Lockheed SR-71 Blackbird.

+Python Projects:

 1.)
 NumberGuess- A game where you have to guess a number from 1-50 in three attempts